 One of the Iranian masterpieces architectural in the desert areas is the Windcatcher.
 This invention of Iranian architects has a very simple appearance but is very complex and technical.
-This architectural technique caused an easier life for the desert inhabited areas.
+This architectural technique caused an easier life for the desert-inhabited areas.
 The Windcatcher is one of the magnificent symbols of Iranian civilization.
-Today, these Wind catchers have become a symbol that the
+Today, these Wind catchers have become a symbol of the

 Many traditional water reservoirs (Ab

 windcatchers are usually small polygons or regular polygons.
 The windcatcher is made up of a tall tower that is located on the roof or the tallest section of the house.